eriqande/SNPcontam/not-package/notes/elena-work-log.md

 * added the suggestions from the lab presentation on Tuesday
     * main changes: added contamination slide, added acknowledgment slide
 * also changed some of my talk

+## 7/24/14
+### Manuscript
+* added some text to the "Methods" section of the manuscript describing the second model
+* began to work on writing the derivation down in the appendix for the second model

+### Model Simulations
+* ran the baseline data through the single population MCMC and ran the CDFG samples through the mixture model MCMC
+    * mostly picked up samples with a lot of missing data, but contamination was picked up in a few samples with little or no missing data

+## 7/25/14
+### Manuscript
+* worked on the derivation in the appendix for the mixture model

+### Presentaiton
+* made minor changes on the presentation
+    * changed the "P" in the probabilities to upper case
+    * added a line in the conclusion about next steps